j8unit-team/j8unit/README.md

 and a [String](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html)-argument constructor.
 Obviously, this is a `class`-specific behaviour.
 In general, all constraints referring to the provision of specific constructors (and its individual requirements) should be covered by according test methods.
-(Note, this is not limited to constructors only; Just think of factory methods and further.)
+(Note, this is not limited to constructors only -- Just think of factory methods and further.)

 For another example, [by virtue of the _AnnotationTypeElementDeclaration_ production, a method declaration in an annotation type declaration cannot have formal parameters, type parameters, or a _throws_ clause (JLS, Sec.&thinsp;9.6.1](https://docs.oracle.com/javase/specs/jls/se8/html/jls-9.html#jls-9.6.1).